Lakens/statistical_inferences/docs/10-sequential.md

 ## The Pocock correction

 The first decision researchers need to make is how they want to correct the Type I error rate across looks.
-Four common approaches are the Pocock correction, the O'Brien-Fleming correction, The Haybittle & Peto correction, and the Wang and Tsiatis approach.
+Four common approaches are the Pocock correction, the O'Brien-Fleming correction, the Haybittle & Peto correction, and the Wang and Tsiatis approach.
 Users are also free to specify their own preferred way to spend the alpha level across looks.

 The Pocock correction is the simplest way to correct the alpha level for multiple looks.
 Conceptually, it is very similar to the Bonferroni correction.
 The Pocock correction has been created such that the alpha level is identical for each look at the data, resulting in constant critical values (expressed as *z* values) $u_k = c$ to reject the null hypothesis, $H_0$, at look $k$.
 The following code uses the package `rpact` to design a study for a sequential analysis: